k1LoW/octocov/README.md

 ### Store report to datastores

-By setting `report:`, store the reports to datastores and local.
+By setting `report:`, store the reports to datastores and local path.

 ``` yaml
 # .octocov.yml